 Chinese tech 'wolf' Huawei stalks Apple and Samsung

-Despite being essentially barred from the critical US market, Huawei surpassed Apple to become the world's number two smartphone maker in the second quarter of this year and has market leader Samsung in its sights.
+Despite being essentially barred from the critical US market, Huawei surpassed Apple to become the world's No. 2 smartphone maker in the second quarter of this year and has market leader Samsung in its sights.

 "Huawei's image and brand recognition across markets and regions is getting better and better," said Tarun Pathak of global market analysis firm Counterpoint.